destocot/obsidian-notes/Figma.md

 	- <kbd> Ctrl </kbd> + <kbd> G </kbd> (Create a group)

 - **Frames** - serve as the fundamental structure for your design, accommodating everything from screen layouts to components
+	- you can swap items by there center (pink circle)
 	- <kbd> Ctrl </kbd> + <kbd> Alt </kbd> + <kbd> G </kbd> (Create a frame)

 - **Sections** - offer a new, top-level organizational layer, perfect for enhancing collaboration and streamlining navigation and presentation.